 Other banana products

 Other banana products include banana chips and banana powder.
-These products are available for purchase online.

 People should check the label of processed products before buying them, as they may contain added sugar, salt, or fat.

 Plantain is a savory cousin of the banana that is popular in Central America.
 People need to cook plantain before eating it.
 Plantain chips are also available to buy.

 Some people should take care not to eat too many bananas.

 Beta-blockers: Doctors often prescribe these drugs to reduce the risk of complications that they associate with cardiovascular disease.
 Beta-blockers can raise potassium levels in the blood.